mimblewimble/grin/doc/intro.md

 This document is targeted at readers with a good understanding of blockchains and basic cryptography.
-With that in mind, we attempt to explain the technical buildup of MimbleWimble and how it's applied in Grin.
+With that in mind, we attempt to explain the technical buildup of Mimblewimble and how it's applied in Grin.
 We hope this document is understandable to most technically-minded readers.
 Our objective is to encourage you to get interested in Grin and contribute in any way possible.

-To achieve this objective, we will introduce the main concepts required for a good understanding of Grin as a MimbleWimble implementation.
-We will start with a brief description of some relevant properties of Elliptic Curve Cryptography (ECC) to lay the foundation on which Grin is based and then describe all the key elements of a MimbleWimble blockchain's transactions and blocks.
+To achieve this objective, we will introduce the main concepts required for a good understanding of Grin as a Mimblewimble implementation.
+We will start with a brief description of some relevant properties of Elliptic Curve Cryptography (ECC) to lay the foundation on which Grin is based and then describe all the key elements of a Mimblewimble blockchain's transactions and blocks.

 ### Tiny Bits of Elliptic Curves

-We start with a brief primer on Elliptic Curve Cryptography, reviewing just the properties necessary to understand how MimbleWimble works and without delving too much into the intricacies of ECC.
+We start with a brief primer on Elliptic Curve Cryptography, reviewing just the properties necessary to understand how Mimblewimble works and without delving too much into the intricacies of ECC.
 For readers who would want to dive deeper into those assumptions, there are other opportunities to [learn more](http://andrea.corbellini.name/2015/05/17/elliptic-curve-cryptography-a-gentle-introduction/).